 ABOUT THE FELLOWSHIP

 The BIWF is the state’s first fully funded residency for emerging writers who are immigrant, first-, or second-generation Iowans.
-It provides education, support, and resources in the renowned UNESCO City of Literature—Iowa City.
-It offers space and time for writers to explore their multilayered identities and the platform to share their stories with a statewide audience.
-Each fellow gets the opportunity of a lifetime to study, learn, and grow in their writing and ultimately to have their stories published by the Iowa Writers’ House.
+It provides education, support, and resources in the renowned UNESCO City of Literature—Iowa City, and offers space and time for writers to explore their multilayered identities.
+Each fellow gets the opportunity of a lifetime to study and grow in their writing and ultimately to have their work published and supported by the Iowa Writers’ House.

 Today more than ever, we need to hear stories from all corners of society.
 We believe that the owners of the stories need to be the voices that share them.
 The writing and publishing industry is one of the most difficult to break into—as it stands, it is incredibly difficult for marginalized voices to find their way into the American reader’s hands.
 This program seeks to remove all barriers to publication and enable new voices to find their way to the minds and hearts of readers.
 Ultimately we seek to create books that write a new chapter of our state—one that includes a thriving bicultural and immigrant presence.
 We the Interwoven is helping Iowans better understand and discuss challenging issues, and find ways toward a more connected tomorrow.